Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 Based on all the settings described in the above section, we developed a simulation environment in C++.
 A screenshot is shown in Fig. \ref{fig:capture_flag_setup}.
 The three task assignment models, random, baseline, and \modelrisk{}, are linked with the simulation environment.
 During the simulation, the mean time for the baseline and \modelrisk{} to optimize and output an assignment are 0.43 and 0.04 seconds, respectively.

 The relative performances of the models are shown in Fig. \ref{fig:capture_flag_win}.
 As can be seen from Fig. \ref{fig:capture_flag_win}, \modelrisk{} results in a higher win rate as compared to the baseline or random selection methods.

-The number of agents assigned to attack, grouped by species, are shown in Fig. \ref{fig:capture_flag_attack}.
-According to the figure, \modelrisk{} is more likely to use specie 4 and does not use species 1 and 2.
-The baseline methods shows a similar trend of preferring specie 4 over the other species.
-This preference is logical since specie 4 contains attributes of high speed and health, which are more suitable for the attack task than other species' attribute distributions (particularly specie 1 and 2). \highlightforreview{Though the baseline claims to be able to consider noncumulative capability through thresholding, it lacks an explicit mechanism to prevent incompetent agents from joining a task.
-For instance, though specie 1 and 2 are not competent for the attack task due to their low speed, they are still allowed to conduct the task and contribute to other required capabilities such as health.
-However, this is not a good choice as there exist other agents that satisfy both the speed and health requirements of the attack task.} Another possible factor contributing to \modelrisk{}'s improved performance is that the \modelrisk{} algorithm directly minimizes the CVaR metric, which ensures enough task required capabilities, whereas the baseline focuses on matching the expected requirements and penalizing variance of the assigned capability distributions.
+The average number of agents assigned to attack, grouped by species, is shown in Fig. \ref{fig:capture_flag_attack}.
+Both the baseline and \modelrisk{} prefer using species 4 for the attacking task with the difference being that the baseline still uses species 1 and 2 for attack occasionally.

+Though the baseline claims to be able to consider noncumulative capabilities through thresholding, it lacks an explicit mechanism to prevent incompetent agents from joining a task.
+For instance, though species 1 and 2 are not competent for the attack task due to their low speed, they are still allowed to conduct the task and contribute to other required capabilities such as health.
+However, this is not a good choice as there exist other agents that satisfy both the speed and health requirements of the attack task.

+Another possible factor contributing to \modelrisk{}'s improved performance is that the \modelrisk{} algorithm directly minimizes the CVaR metric, which ensures enough task-required capabilities, whereas the baseline focuses on matching the expected requirements and penalizing variance of the assigned capability distributions.

 In conclusion, through the comparison, our framework demonstrates superior task assignment performance against the baseline algorithm, and the task assignment patterns in Fig. \ref{fig:capture_flag_attack} support this performance result.